cdktf/cdktf-provider-vsphere/docs/virtualMachine.python.md

 The number of virtual processors to assign to this virtual machine.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.10.0/docs/resources/virtual_machine#num_cpus VirtualMachine#num_cpus}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.11.0/docs/resources/virtual_machine#num_cpus VirtualMachine#num_cpus}

+---

+##### `nvme_controller_count`<sup>Optional</sup> <a name="nvme_controller_count" id="@cdktf/provider-vsphere.virtualMachine.VirtualMachine.Initializer.parameter.nvmeControllerCount"></a>

+- *Type:* typing.Union[int, float]

+The number of NVMe controllers that Terraform manages on this virtual machine.

+This directly affects the amount of disks you can add to the virtual machine and the maximum disk unit number.
+Note that lowering this value does not remove controllers.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.11.0/docs/resources/virtual_machine#nvme_controller_count VirtualMachine#nvme_controller_count}

 ---